gisgraphy/gisgraphy-docker/README.md

 # Images
 ## build
-We provide two images :
-* gisgraphyenv : which have Java and Postgres / postgis installed and the Gisgraphy Database created.
-This images is to be used as a "base" image if you want to install Gisgraphy by you own (in other directory, with specific options,...whatever).
-* gisgraphysql : based on gisgraphyenv, it install Gisgraphy (in /usr/local) and setup the database (create the tables in the database, insert gisgraphy users, create indexes). it also create an entrypoint that start Postgres and Gisgraphy servers.
+We provide an image called gisgraphyofficial : which have Java and Postgres / postgis installed and the Gisgraphy Database created, it install Gisgraphy (in /usr/local) and setup the database (create the tables in the database, insert gisgraphy users, create indexes). it also create an entrypoint that start Postgres and Gisgraphy servers.

-An oficial image of gisgraphysql can be found at https://hub.docker.com/r/gisgraphy/gisgraphyofficial/
+An oficial image of gisgraphyofficial can be found at https://hub.docker.com/r/gisgraphy/gisgraphyofficial/

-for both images, you can personalize the Postgres password by specifying an arg :
+ you can personalize the Postgres password by specifying an arg :
 ```
 docker build -t gisgraphyenv --build-arg PGPASSWORD=mdppostgres .
 ```